jfernandez37/fr3_ws/src/docs/code_description/gear_place_classes.md

 ## Important notes

  - When the robot moves to the "above_conveyor" position, the camera is rotated 90 degrees.
 Since the camera outputs xyz coordinates, the coordinates coming out of the camera are not able to be directly passed into any service using move_cartesian.
 For all functions used when the camera is rotated (_call_move_above_gear and _call_pick_up_moving_gear), the coordinates rotation is accounted for using the rotated boolean variable.
 When set to true, the rotation is taken into account.

+ - For all of the put down functions except put_down_force, a value is passed in which was the z value of the pick up function.
+This is so the robot has less of a chance for the robot to hit surface below hard enough that it would cause the robot to lock up by reflex.
+This has to be done because the put down method using a camera isn't perfecly accurate because when the robot is holding the gear, area directly below the gear can not be seen.